wabi69sabi/Rails-Tutorial/hello_app/README.md

 * No database is needed in this example

-* There are also no tests to be run with this basic boilerplate, as this serves more like a proof of concept
+* There are also no tests to be run with this basic boilerplate, as this serves just like a proof of concept

 * Deployment can be done on heroku, which will be discussed in the course